3M Earplug Lawsuit Update and Hearing Loss Settlement Info

 - Design defects with the reversible 3M earplugs exposed users to a risk of permanent hearing damage and tinnitus

-- More than 250,000 veterans have filed a 3M earplug lawsuit and juries have awarded millions in damages in early trials
+- More than 300,000 veterans filed 3M earplug lawsuits and juries have awarded millions in damages in early trials

 3M Earplug Lawsuit Overview

-Millions of 3M Combat Arms Earplugs, Version 2 (CAEv2) have been sold to the U.S. Government, which were standard military issue equipment for all service members between 2003 and 2015.
+Millions of 3M Combat Arms Earplugs, Version 2 (CAEv2) were sold to the U.S. Government, which were standard military issue equipment for all service members between 2003 and 2015.

 These military earplugs are “dual-ended” or “reversible”, featuring one end that is olive/dark green/brown and acts like a traditional earplug, blocking all sound.
 The other end is yellow and provides “non-linear” or “selective attenuation”, which is intended to block loud impulse sounds of battlefield explosions or artillery fire, while allowing the user to hear quiet noises, such as spoken commands or enemy combatants.